 The majority of all Specialty medications are delivered through CVS Caremark Specialty Pharmacy.
-Your prescribing Physician must contact CVS/caremark in advance at www.cvs.specialty.com.or or call (800) 237- 2767 to verify coverage and to receive authorization for the specialty medication.
+Your prescribing Physician must contact CVS Caremark in advance at www.cvs.specialty.com.or or call (800) 237- 2767 to verify coverage and to receive authorization for the specialty medication.
+You may choose how to get your medication: have it delivered to an address of your choice, such as your home or your physician's office; or you may pick it up at your local CVS retail pharmacy, including those located inside Target stores.

 Specialty Drugs are subject to the clinical review under the Specialty Guideline Management Program that provides specific treatment guidelines for specialty medications covered under this Plan.
-Through this Program, CVS/caremark will work with your Physician to ensure that the most appropriate drug treatment is being prescribed and utilized including but not limited to diagnosis review in accordance with the most recent evidenced-based medical guidelines, U.S. Food and Drug Administration, lab results, safety requirements, and day supply quantity limits.
+Through this Program, CVS Caremark will work with your Physician to ensure that the most appropriate drug treatment is being prescribed and utilized including but not limited to diagnosis review in accordance with the most recent evidenced-based medical guidelines, U.S. Food and Drug Administration, lab results, safety requirements, and day supply quantity limits.

-If prior authorization for a Specialty Drug is denied in accordance with the treatment guidelines of the Specialty Guideline Management Program, and you elect to receive the Specialty Drug anyway, you will be responsible for the total cost of the Specialty Drug.
+If clinical/utilization review results in the denial of a Specialty Drug in accordance with the treatment guidelines of the Specialty Guideline Management Program, and you elect to receive the Specialty Drug anyway, you will be responsible for the total cost of the Specialty Drug.

-If prior authorization is not requested and received, you may be responsible for the total cost of the Specialty Drug if the drug is ultimately considered not Medically Necessary or is not in compliance with treatment guidelines under the Specialty Guideline Management Program.
+If clinical/utilization review is not requested and approval received, you may be responsible for the total cost of the Specialty Drug if the drug is ultimately considered not Medically Necessary or is not in compliance with treatment guidelines under the Specialty Guideline Management Program.